-There are a number of drywall products available for sound absorption, one in particular is QuietRock.
-They were the first company to introduce sound absorbing drywall to the market, and offer the product in a variety of sizes and thicknesses.
-You can download data sheet, obtain detailed specs and more at their website.
+There are a number of drywall products available for sound absorption.
+QuietRock, the first company to introduce sound absorbing drywall to the marketplace, offers a product in a variety of sizes and thicknesses.
+You can download the data sheet, obtain detailed specs and more at their website.

-GreenGlue is special sound-absortion glue that can be applied to floors, walls and ceilings and drywall in general to enhance sound absorption.
+GreenGlue is a special sound-absorbing glue that can be applied to floors, walls and ceilings, and drywall in general to enhance sound absorption.
 View their electronic product guide for an overview of products, applications and case studies.

-There are modifications you can make to your wall framing to help with sound deadening.
-One method is Double Wall Framing, which creates a large hallow space in between the walls to essentially absorb the sound before it makes its way into the other room.
+There are modifications you can make to your wall-framing to help deaden sounds.
+One method is Double Wall Framing, which creates a large hollow space between walls to absorb sound before it makes its way into the next room.

-You can also use specifically designed products like QuietZone Acoustic Wall Framing.
+You can also use specifically designed products, like QuietZone Acoustic Wall Framing.
 Another great product for just about any room in the house is the Solserene Fabric Ceiling System.
-This can minimize sound transmission between areas like a kitchen and bedroom, if one is located on top of the other or create a quiet space for that busy home office.
+This minimizes sound transmission between areas, such as a kitchen and bedroom located one on top of the other, or can create a quiet space for a busy home office.

-With all the products available on the market, it might be hard to narrow down what products, or combination of products, are right for you.
+With so many products available on the market, it might be hard to narrow down which are right for you.
 QuietZone by OwensCorning has the solution!
-Check out their LifeStyle Designer Tool.
-It will walk you through a series of questions to understand your needs and prepare individualized product recommendations from the complete line of QuietZone products.
+Check out their LifeStyle Designer Tool; it will walk you through a series of questions to understand your needs and prepare individualized product recommendations from the complete line of QuietZone products.

-If you have just one room that is going to present the most sound – for example a movie theatre, studio or rec room, you can incorporate a Sound Lock area into your construction.
-This is actually just a small entryway that you build that goes into the room in question with a door to the “loud” room and a door to the main areas of the home.
-Because this area creates excess space between the two areas, it naturally diffuses sound.
+If you have just one room that is going to present the most sound — for example, a movie theatre, studio or rec room — you can incorporate a Sound Lock area into your construction.
+This is a small entryway with one door to the “loud” room and another to the main areas of the home.
+Because this construction creates excess space between the two, sound is naturally diffused.

 Sound Control Panels

-Sound control technology doesn't have to be hidden behind walls.
-There are many companies that are making decorative wall panels that can serve as art and as a means to minimize sound.
-Acoustical Solutions developed panels printed from family photos.
+Sound control technology doesn’t have to be hidden behind walls.
+There are many companies that make decorative wall panels that serve as both art and as a means to minimize sound.
+Acoustical Solutions, for example, developed panels printed from family photos.

-And if you are looking for more ideas Houzz.com has a great collection of ideaboooks to help!
+And if you’re looking for more ideas, Houzz.com has a great collection of idea books to help.
 The good news is the options are almost endless!

 Wood flooring is the most popular floor covering in the market but it can have a high sound transmission rate compared to other products.
-But that is easy to control by implementing the right sound absorption technology.
-This can be done by using specific adhesive prior to and during installation or by installing specially designed matts prior to installation of the wood flooring.
+That may be effectively controlled by implementing the right sound absorption technology, such as specific adhesives prior to and during installation or by installing specially designed mats prior to installation.

-There are a number of adhesives on the market for sound control.
-This includes SikaAcouBond System and Mapei Ultrabond ECO 985.
-It is important to note that not all adhesives products may be suitable for your installation or the wood flooring you have chosen.
-For example some adhesives may only work with engineered hardwood flooring.
+There are a number of adhesives on the market to help control sound.
+They include SikaAcouBond System and Mapei Ultrabond ECO 985.
+It’s important to note that not all adhesive products may be suitable for your installation or for the type of wood flooring you choose.
+For example, some adhesives may only work with engineered hardwood flooring.
 Be sure to review technical data sheets and installation documents prior to selecting a product.

-When researching sound deadening mats be sure to ask about the thickness of the products in comparison to the thickness of your desired solid wood flooring or engineered wood flooring so you can plan for proper installation of your floor with blind nailing and gluing.
-You want to make sure the blind nail will penetrate the flooring and the subfloor for maximum holding power, and that the mat won't upset the performance of the adhesive.
+When researching sound-deadening mats, be sure to ask about the thickness of the products compared to the planned thickness of your solid wood flooring or engineered wood flooring, so that you can plan for proper installation of your floor with blind-nailing and gluing.
+You’ll want to make sure that the fasteners will penetrate the flooring and the subfloor for maximum holding power, and that the mat won’t upset the performance of the adhesive.

-Once you have focused on the large items of your home, don't forget about small details like your HVAC system, electrical and lighting plans.
+When planning how best to control sound in your home, don’t forget about other, mechanical details like your HVAC system, electrical and lighting plans.

-HVAC systems are an often overlooked, but it is easy to design a quiet system.
-This can be done with a specially lined baffle box installed at beggining and end of HVAC units.
-Air flow through your HVAC system can also create noise, which can be minimized by installing a diffuser in the rooms where the air is going to be present.
-In addition to acoustic panels, Acoustical Solutions has a number of products just for the HVAC system including pipe and cut lag, plenum silencers duct liners and more.
+HVAC systems are often overlooked, but it is possible to design a quieter system.
+This can be done with a specially-lined baffle box installed at the beginning and end of HVAC units.
+Air flow through your HVAC system can also create noise, which may be minimized by installing a diffuser in the rooms where the air will be released.
+In addition to acoustic panels, Acoustical Solutions has a number of products just for the HVAC system, including pipe and duct lag, plenum silencers, duct liners and more.

-When it comes to lighting and electrical outlets you want to think about where and how these items are going to be installed in the room.
-The team at Rives Audio recommends creating soffits to hold lighting and electric wiring and HVAC duct work.
-They also recommend using sealed electrical boxes, and to consider tract lighting over recessed lighting.
+When it comes to lighting and electrical outlets, you’ll want to think about where and how these items are going to be installed.
+The team at Rives Audio recommends creating soffits to hold lighting and electrical wiring as well as HVAC ductwork.
+They also recommend using sealed electrical boxes, and to consider track lighting over recessed lighting.

-According to industry experts in sound control technology one frequently overlooked method of sound control is sealing visible joints in the room.
-This is especially important with electrical and lightings which produces seams in the walls and ceilings.
-Products like QuietSeal can act as a sealing agent for acoustic isolation.
+According to industry experts in sound control technology, one frequently forgotten detail is sealing visible joints in the room.
+This is especially important with electrical and lighting fixtures that produce seams in the walls and ceilings.

 Sound control technology may not be the most exciting part of designing your home.
-Picking out your cabinets, paint colors, wood floors is definitely a lot more fun.
-But it may be an important consideration to ensure your home is comfortable for all the family members whether you are throwing a holiday celebration and putting your children down for the night, or you are trying to prepare dinner while your son practices with his band in the basement.
+Picking out cabinets, paint colors and wood floors is definitely a lot more fun.
+But it may be an important consideration to ensure your home is comfortable for all family members, whether you are throwing a holiday celebration while putting your children down for the night, or trying to prepare dinner as your son practices with his band in the basement.